(or, Ordering at Skylark)

 Shove it, Chalice.

 [Fuck, it’s true.
-I ate some when Edie Brickell & New Bohemians came to play at our college.
+I was up in a tree, on acid, it was the 80s. … I ate some acid when Edie Brickell & New Bohemians came to play at our college.
+I actually ate a bunch.
 I had always been very skeptical of LSD because I had witnessed friends and acquaintances trip out on the shit.
 Acid always seemed to hunker down and be in there for too long of a time.
 Whether you wanted to keep on trucking or not, acid seemed to keep on zooming and zooming, rolling on and on for hours and hours.
 I had long found a sound friend in mushrooms: ‘shrooms could be controlled, manipulated on my end, I could maintain a rather speculative decorum on ‘shrooms, flirt with the gals like a Turtlenecked, Courvoisier sipping scholar, carry on a dialogue with the Reverend Any Major Dude, or at very least be cognitive enough to listen and learn from him about my inherent duality.
 I’ve always been able to come down from ‘shrooms whenever I’ve wanted to.
-But for whatever reason, on that particular day I decided to give acid a go, and with a double dose at that.
-During the concert I was standing next to a tree.
+But for whatever reason, on that particular day I decided to give acid a go, and with a handful dose at that.
+Crazy, I don’t really know why I decided to party-up then, at that point in time – I never cared for the band.
+Who know?
+But during the concert I was standing next to a tree.
 When I looked up into the tree it became immediately apparent to me that I should be up there in it.
 I’d be able to see the band over the something like 200 students who were in attendance out of the private school’s student body of just over a thousand.
 Once up in there I began to hear loud barking.
 I looked down and there were two campus police officers standing down there yelling up at me.
 Their teeth were all I made out: like dogs’ teeth when dogs are growl-snapping at you.
 I climbed down and the cops chastised me.
 They walked away, got a few yards away from me, and without any thought I climbed right back up into the tree.
 Again, barking; again, teeth.
 But this time when I climbed down I was cuffed, and put in a cell.
-(I would figure it out about a decade later: it was a liability thing I was violating.)
-In a jail cell for hours while on acid at the age of 19, 20 – I tell you what folks, that scene got implanted and has me getting flashbacks till this very day—friends, acid does go zooming on forever.
+(I would figure it out about a decade later: it was probably a liability thing I was violating.)
+In a jail cell for hours while on a handful of acid at the age of 19, 20 – I tell you what folks, that scene got implanted and has me getting flashbacks till this very day—friends, acid does go zooming on forever.
 A bit of my character crumbled into 20th Century pre-Gizmobation-splintered selfies in that Five Colleges of Ohio town’s jail cell.
 I lost my shit.
 I heard them discuss at one point about getting me to the hospital.
 I sharted.
 I don’t have the constitution for that type of deep tissue mind-massage.
 I’m a wimp.
 And since the moment of my release from that cell back in ‘88, ‘89 – whenever – I have speculated, and I believe rightly so, that one more hit of acid would make me go all Oar-like on this world.
 So, that was it for me and lysergic acid diethylamide.
 One and fucking done.]

 Jesus.
 You’re so tiring, Chalice.
 Just drop it, please.
 I’m spent; didn’t get shit done at work today with that fucking shit shooting through the brain all day.
 We’re going to be in for a shit storm tomorrow.
 And I don’t need any of your shit here.
 Not now.
 I just want a little peace; I need a drink.
 Fuck poetry; fuck you.
 I just want a cocktail.